 Because perlite holds air so well and because it’s a coarse texture, it can do wonders for systems dealing with oxygen issues.
 A lack of oxygen in water, soil, or anywhere that there are roots growing (the root zone) causes anaerobic conditions.
 This allows for anaerobic bacteria (decomposers) to come in and start doing their thing.
 Since their thing is decomposing, this is very bad news for plant roots.
 The point is: avoiding anaerobic zones is crucial!

-Growers can avoid anaerobic zones by keeping water oxygenated (correct flow rates, turbulence, and air stones) and avoiding build-up and compaction in the growing medium.
+Growers can avoid anaerobic zones by keeping the water oxygenated (use correct flow rates, turbulence, and air stones) and avoiding build-up and compaction in the growing medium.
 Perlite is a huge help in this area, as the large particle size not only provides air pockets and has no compaction problems, but actually has some oxygen-holding capacity and exchange.

 3) Perlite is inexpensive.

-You can get 4 cubic feet of perlite for $14 dollars at a hydroponic or greenhouse store (or online), while other sterile pH-neutral media like hydroton can cost nearly twice that.
-Since most applications (in soilless mixes or in systems like Bato bucket systems) use a relatively small amount of the medium, perlite is fairly cost effective.
+You can get 4 cubic feet of perlite for $14 dollars at a hydroponic or greenhouse store (or online), while other sterile pH-neutral media, like hydroton, can cost nearly twice that.
+Since most applications (in soilless mixes or in systems like Bato buckets) use a relatively small amount of the medium, perlite is fairly cost-effective.

 4) Sterile and pH neutral

 Some soilless media must be sterilized before being used to avoid the introduction of pests and diseases into the system.
-Since perlite is not sourced from an organic source (like coir or peat) and has been sterilized in the creation process (being superheated), it has had almost no chance for bacterial, fungal, or insect pests to get into it.
+Since perlite is not sourced from an organic source (similar to coir and peat) and has been sterilized in the creation process (being superheated), it has had almost no chance for bacterial, fungal, or insect pests to get into it.
 This helps you avoid pest problems!

 Cons of perlite